tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

 </p>

 <div class="image_block" style="text-align: justify;">
   The postal code in Belgium usually consists of 4 digits.
-However, sometimes it is prefixed with “<em>B-</em>“, which makes the data alphanumeric.
-The house number column has a value containing the word “bus”, so it becomes alphanumeric as well.
+However, sometimes it is prefixed with "<em>B-</em>", which makes the data alphanumeric.
+The house number column has a value containing the word "bus", so it becomes alphanumeric as well.
 When we pull this data into the SSIS dataflow, we get the following:
 </div>

 <div class="image_block">